Danieldacruz7/Image-Classifier-Application/README.md

 # Image-Classifier-Application

 ## Project Description:
-An image classifier application trained on images of flowers and runs from the command line.
+Using PyTorch, an image classifier application trained on images of flowers and runs from the command line.
 Over 102 types of flowers are found within the flowers dataset.
 A neural network will be trained using a pretrained model and a custom classifier to name each flower.
 The application allows for at least two different possible pretrained models to be used.

 <p align="center">
   <img src="./assets/Flowers.png">